basxib/CloudAcademyBlogAPI/README.md

 # Blog Web API built using C# & .NET 5
 # Overview
 This is a single blog API project demonstrating Web APIs in .net 5 using TDD princicples and user authentication with JWT tokens.
-I used the test driven development approach aka (TDD) to build this sample project, it contains 17 unit tests using XUnit framework.
+The project contains 17 unit tests using XUnit framework.
 The tests are not complete yet especially for the authentication (Users) controller.

+# Project structure
+1.WebApi (.net project)
+  >>BlogController
+  >>UsersController
+2.Tests (.net project)

 # Installation & testing instructions (Windows):
 1. Clone the repo.